 If you have contacted us with a complaint or query we will store your personal information for as long as is reasonably required to resolve your complaint or query.

-We retain technical information from Google Analytics for 26 months from the date it is collected.
+We retain technical information from Google Analytics for at least 2 years from the date it is collected.

 Fraud prevention agencies can hold your information for different periods of time, and if you are considered to pose a fraud or money laundering risk, your information can be held for up to 6 years.

 The exceptions to the above are where: